saritasa-nest/saritasa-forge-admin/README.md

 ## Create Custom Action

-You can configure action that will be performed right after an entity was created and before saving changes to database.
+You can configure action that will be executed right after an entity was created and before saving changes to database.
-So can you use it to additionally change new entity.
-For example, set user who created the entity.
+So can you use it to make additional interactions with a database.
 Also, you can use `ServiceProvider` if you need to access your services.

 ```csharp